Back in 2016, I spent an entire year building programmatic websites using Selenium.

 Headless mode runs Chrome without a visible window, making it perfect for servers, CI pipelines, and background jobs.
 It uses identical rendering to regular Chrome but consumes less memory and allows running multiple browsers in parallel.

 Yes.
-With the driver.execute_script() method, Selenium lets you scroll to the bottom of the page, wait for new content, check if page height increased, and loop until the page height no longer increases.
-This helps when you want to scrape social media feeds or product pages.
+With the driver.execute_script() method, Selenium lets you scroll to the bottom of the page, wait for new content, check if page height increased, and loop until no more content loads.
+This works for social media feeds, product catalogs, and search results.

 What's the best locator strategy for Selenium web scraping?

-Prefer IDs when they’re available since they’re unique, CSS selectors to make the queries readable, and XPath for complex, nested text matching.
-Avoid dynamically generated class names like css-19kzrtu that change between page loads and break your scripts.
+Prefer IDs when available since they're unique and fast.
+Use CSS selectors for readable, attribute-based targeting.
+Use XPath for complex text matching or DOM traversal.
+Avoid dynamically generated class names that change between page loads.

 How does Firecrawl differ from Selenium for web scraping?

-Firecrawl uses AI to extract data based on the schema you define in natural language.
-This eliminates brittle CSS selectors and IDs used with Selenium.
+Firecrawl uses AI to extract data based on schemas you define in natural language, eliminating brittle CSS selectors.
 When sites redesign, Firecrawl adapts automatically while Selenium requires manual selector updates.
-Better for production and multi-site scraping.
+Firecrawl is better for production and multi-site scraping at scale.

 data from the web